tytan652/rfcs/text/0045-add-notion-of-protocol.md

 # Summary
 - Add notion of service protocol in libobs and OBS Studio
-- Outputs for streaming are registered with their compatible protocol and codecs
+- Outputs for streaming are registered with one or more compatible protocols and codecs
 - Only codecs compatible with the output and the service are shown
-- Audio encoder can be choosen if various compatible
+- Audio encoder can be chosen if various compatible
 - Will be extended with RFC 39

 # Motivation
-Create a better management of outputs, encoders and services with an approach focused on protocols.
+Create a better management of outputs, encoders, and services with an approach focused on protocols.

 # Design